Language

 A person is 'being treated for' or 'someone with' a mental illness

-Labelling a person by their mental illness
+Labelling a person by their mental health diagnosis

 A person is a 'schizophrenic', 'an anorexic'